mui/material-ui/docs/data/joy/getting-started/installation/installation.md

 <!-- #react-peer-version -->

-Please note that [react](https://www.npmjs.com/package/react) and [react-dom](https://www.npmjs.com/package/react-dom) are peer dependencies, meaning you should ensure they are installed for Joy UI to work.
+Please note that [react](https://www.npmjs.com/package/react) and [react-dom](https://www.npmjs.com/package/react-dom) are peer dependencies, meaning you should ensure they are installed before installing Joy UI.

 ```json
 "peerDependencies": {